arangodb/docs/3.9/programs-arangod-server.md

 startup option `--server.session-timeout`.
 The value for the option can be specified in seconds.

-The session will be renewed automatically if there was any activity in the last 90 minutes.
-As long as you regularly interact with the Web UI in your browser, you will not get logged out.
-The renewal takes place at 95% of the session timeout (80% if it is under 30 minutes).
+The session will be renewed automatically as long as you regularly interact with the Web UI in your browser.
+You will not get logged out while actively using it.

 ## Server threads